lusis/go-rundeck/README.md

 Go library and utilities for interacting with [Rundeck](http://rundeck.org).

-## ** Potentially breaking changes coming soon **
+## Legacy SHA

-If you are using this library without any sort of vendoring or dependency management, you need to start now.
+As promised, I've removed the older paths from the repo entirely.
+If you aren't using some sort of go dependency management, you should be.

-As of the v21 changes, I've started down a path that will allow me to handle api changes better:

-Starting with v21, there is no longer a versioned import path.
-It is now simply `github.com/lusis/go-rundeck/pkg/rundeck` As of the next release of the API, I will be removing ALL of the non-current rundeck API versioned import paths from `master`.
-This means if you are NOT vendoring and pinning to a specific SHA, your stuff will break.

-I've not finalized how I will be handling API changes but maintaining all the old versions in a single master has become very difficult.
+The state of the repo that had the old `src` and `pkg/rundeck.v19` paths are available at the following SHA:

+`08cdb7f7454e66fa3127e62cffc0ae7b05aa37c4`

+## Design
+The following is a small guide to the design of the project

 ### Isolation request and response from golang api

-I've separated requests and responses from the actual golang rundeck API.
-Those will potentially the only thing versioned going forward.

-There was a massive tangled mess where the rundeck golang types were too tightly coupled to the actual request and response from the Rundeck API.
-By breaking these out, it's really made things much more flexible AND testable.
+Requests/responses to/from the rundeck api are distinct from the higher level library.

-### Actual version support
+### Version support

-I've added min/max version support around funcs that perform API operations that can help with a more unified codebase.
+Min/Max version support exists around funcs that perform API operations.

-I tried very hard to specify the absolute minimum version a user could get away with but in some cases where there were breaking api changes, I chose to fight the battle another day and specified a bit higher minimum version constraint.
+I try *VERY* hard to specify the absolute minimum version a user can get away with but in some cases where there are breaking api changes.

 I've also added environment variable support for specifying the version of the rundeck API you want to use.
-This can be used with the new unified `rundeck` binary
+This can be used with the unified `rundeck` binary.

 ### unified rundeck binary